rjleveque/geoclaw_tsunami_tutorial/GTT/CopalisBeach/example1/results.md

 the majority of the work was done on Level 8.
 Note also the gray section above the yellow Level 8 section on the plot.
 This shows the amount of time spent on "overhead" related to the way the AMR is implemented.
-This cost of using AMR is tiny compared to the coast savings inherent in putting finer grids only where they are really needed!
+This cost of using AMR is tiny compared to the cost savings inherent in putting finer grids only where they are really needed!